 Mental Health & Wellness Resources

 There are several components of wellness that contribute to our overall mental health and well-being.
-Here are many of the resources from Student Health Partners and Rec Sports Fitness that are available for MSU Students:
+Here are many of the resources from Student Health Partners and Campus Recreation that are available for MSU Students:

 Mental Health Screening